Jet Parameters in the Black-Hole X-Ray Binary MAXI J1820+070: Acknowledgments

 \section{Acknowledgments}

-We thank B. De Marco, M. B{\"o}ttcher and P.-O.\ Petrucci for valuable comments, and A. Tchekhovskoy for permission to use his plot of GRMHD simulations.
+We thank M. B{\"o}ttcher, B. De Marco, P. Gandhi, N. Kylafis, P.-O.\ Petrucci, Th.\ Siegert and A. Veledina for valuable comments and discussions, A. Tchekhovskoy for permission to use his plot of GRMHD simulations, and the referee for valuable comments.
 We acknowledge support from the Polish National Science Centre under the grants 2015/18/A/ST9/00746 and 2019/35/B/ST9/03944, and from the International Space Science Institute (Bern).
 Support for this work was provided by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51494.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2017.1.01103.T.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc.